 If medicines were prescribed, be sure they are taken as directed.
 They should be taken until they are gone or the healthcare provider says to stop them.

 If you were told that your angioedema was from a medicine that you are taking, you must stop taking this medicine.
 Contact your doctor for a prescription for a different medicine.
 Advise future medical providers that you are allergic to this medicine.
+Consider wearing a medical alert bracelet or necklace.
+Make sure the medicine allergy is clearly identified in your health records.

 Contact your healthcare provider before taking any over-the-counter medicines.